• Skip to main content

 There are endless possibilities for using and enjoying homemade wheat bread.
 Toast it for breakfast, use it for sandwiches or croutons, or serve it with warm tomato soup or a cozy harvest soup.

+We use this bread dough for our homemade XL and mini burgers.
+These buns are so yummy!
 With this amount of dough, you can make various combinations of large (XL) and mini burgers.
 We usually make 2 XL buns and 6 mini buns, but you can also make 3 XL burgers or a large pile of mini burgers (around 18 in total).

-To make it even harder to resist, serve the bread with some salty garlic butter (mixing soft butter, a pinch of salt, cloves of minced garlic, and chopped fresh dills).
+To make it even harder to resist, serve the bread with some salty garlic butter (mixing soft butter, a pinch of salt, cloves of minced garlic, and chopped fresh dill).
 This is a terrific combo that can switch your breaks off, be warned!

 Now, enough talking; let's get right into it so that you can taste it for yourself!